Elbow Dislocation in Emergency Medicine Medication

 Fentanyl citrate (Duragesic, Sublimaze)

-Narcotic analgesic with more potency and much shorter half-life than morphine sulfate.
-DOC for conscious sedation analgesia.
+Narcotic analgesic with greater potency and a much shorter half-life than morphine sulfate.
+Drug of choice (DOC) for conscious sedation analgesia.
 With short duration (30-60 min) and ease of titration, an excellent choice for pain management and sedation.
 Easily and quickly reversed by naloxone.
 After initial dose, subsequent doses should not be titrated more frequently than q3h or q6h.

 Oxycodone and acetaminophen (Percocet)